Shehrozashiraz/Library-Management-System/README.md

 2. Open the project in **NetBeans IDE**.

-3. Create the required MySQL database.
+3. Create the required **MySQL database**.

-4. Import the SQL database (if provided).
+4. Import the SQL file (if provided).

-5. Update the database username and password in the project.
+5. Update the database connection details (username and password) in the source code.

 6. Build and run the project.